Whitefish Township, Michigan: Geography

 According to the U.S. Census Bureau, the township has a total area of 293.64 sqmi, of which 241.50 sqmi is land and 52.14 sqmi (17.76%) is water.
 Whitefish Township is the sixth-largest municipality by land area in the state after the townships of McMillan, Marenisco, Hiawatha, Watersmeet, and L'Anse.

 Whitefish Township occupies the northwest corner of Chippewa County in the Upper Peninsula.
 It is on the shores of Lake Superior to the north with Whitefish Bay to the east.
 Whitefish Point forms the northern tip of the township and also includes Vermilion Point to the west.
 The township of Bay Mills, Chippewa, and Hulbert are to the south and southeast, while McMillan Township in Luce County borders to the west.

 The mouth of the Tahquamenon River is within the township.
 The eastern portion of Tahquamenon Falls State Park, including the Lower Tahquamenon Falls, is within Whitefish Township, while a smaller portion of the state park extends west into McMillan Township.
 The township also contains Whitefish Point Light, the Great Lakes Shipwreck Museum, the Whitefish Point Bird Observatory, and the Whitefish Point Unit of the Seney National Wildlife Refuge.

-M-123 runs through Whitefish Township.
-Entering at the township's southern boundary, it runs north until it reaches the community of Paradise, where it then curves to the west and continues it that direction.
-The Whitefish Bay National Forest Scenic Byway has its western terminus at M-123 in the southern portion of the township.